Brushes and Tools

 Below the viewer you can find your basic tools, where you can select from a variety of organic or engineering brushes.

 Scroll down further and you’ll find the Brush Market, with different types of artistic brush libraries that you can unlock a-la-carte, or enjoy open access to if you’ve subscribed.

 Basic Brushes and Tools

 Pens are most widely used in sketching when you want to make a statement or reflect permanence.
 Our Pen and Fountain Pen tools react to velocity to vary their line width - draw fast to get a thicker stroke.
 Our Dynamic Pen reacts to pressure.
 The Fixed Width Pen does what it says on the tin - it maintains a constant width from cap to cap.

 Slightly different in texture and feel, these traditional sketching tools are modeled on real pencils.
-They react naturally to tilt, pressure and velocity with a supported active stylus like Apple Pencil.
+They react naturally to tilt, pressure and velocity with a supported active stylus like Surface Pen.
 For great shading, tilt your stylus like you would a real pencil.

 The airbrush flows onto the screen with subtle texture and soft edges like the real medium.
 Popular with sketchnoters, for highlights and for painting, give your design some sheen.